High church Lutheranism: High church movements

 The roots of 20th-century Lutheran High Church Movement are in 19th century neo-Lutheranism, confessional Lutheranism, Anglo-Catholicism, and the Liturgical Movement.
-The Lutheran high church movement has been much less significant than, for example, Anglo-Catholicism within the Anglican Communion.
 High church Lutheranism has often been (especially in Scandinavian churches) a theologically orthodox revival movement at least among clergy, with a strong ecclesiology, standing in opposition to State church and "Folk church" ideologies, which parallel Erastianism within Anglican Church.
-In this respect there are resemblances to the Oxford Movement in Anglicanism.
+The historic, elaborate liturgy and practice within Lutheranism itself was an inspiration for Anglo-Catholicism in the Church of England.
 The range within High Church Movement varies across a spectrum from moderate to papalist.
 The Second Vatican Council led to a breakthrough for the High Church Movement, which is slowly gaining support.

 In Northern Europe, the term High Church has been often used pejoratively, and was not necessarily ever used by pioneers of the movement, who identified themselves as Catholics of the Augsburg Confession.
 Nevertheless, the term "high church" has established itself at least in Sweden and Germany.
-Especially in North America, term "high church" is avoided, because it is seen to not take seriously Lutheran confession and historical tradition as Evangelical Catholic.
+Especially in North America, the term "high church" is avoided, because it is seen to not take seriously Lutheran confession and historical tradition as Evangelical Catholic.
 The term "high church" has also been criticized by theologians like Hermann Sasse (in German context) as not to integrate itself into authentic Lutheran tradition.
-Among "low church" Liberal Protestant, Protestant, Confessing Evangelical, or Pietist Lutherans, Evangelical Catholic Lutheranism is seen as a violation of Reformation ideals.

-While the Church authorities have often by various actions tried to prevent the formation of Catholic parishes within the European State Churches, the Catholic movement has been preserved by many confraternities, religious orders, and monastic communities.
+The Evangelical Catholic movement has been preserved by many confraternities, religious orders, and monastic communities within Lutheranism.
 It is growing in countries such as Norway.

 High Church movements have in some cases, especially in Northern Europe, fallen into crisis because of the issue of ordination of women.
-In Norway the issue has resulted in the establishment of the Nordic Catholic Church.
+In Norway the issue has resulted in the establishment of the Evangelical Lutheran Diocese of Norway and the Nordic Catholic Church.
 In Germany, on the other hand, the primary issue has been the lack of historical episcopate and apostolic succession.

-Nevertheless, the Catholic movement has influenced whole church bodies, and in some cases has developed liberal expressions.
-The liturgical emphasis does not always indicate Catholic Lutheranism, because in the Lutheran Church, the Liturgical Movement apart from the Catholic movement has been influential.
+Nevertheless, the Evangelical Catholic movement has influenced whole church bodies, and in some cases has developed liberal expressions.
+The liturgical emphasis does not always indicate Catholic Lutheranism, because in the Lutheran Church, the Liturgical Movement apart from the Evangelical Catholic movement has been influential.
 Thus in Europe a certain amount of "high church" interest has been based on aesthetics, tastes in paraments, vestments, and ceremonies, without any theological argumentation or sense of historical continuity.
 Similarly, interest in mediaeval church buildings may have no concerns regarding the theology behind the form of worship taking place within these buildings.